How To Talk To Your Partner About Race: Tips For Approaching A Difficult Topic

 If you’re having trouble reaching a place of understanding with your partner on race or another important topic, you might seek the emotional support of a therapist.
 They can help you build skills and implement strategies for communicating effectively and approaching difficult conversations with your partner.
 They can also provide a safe space where you can express your feelings and process your experiences.

 Those who have especially busy schedules might struggle to regularly attend in-person therapy sessions.
 In such cases, online therapy can be a more convenient option.
-When you use a platform like BetterHelp, you can get matched with a licensed therapist according to your preferences—such as someone who shares your cultural background and can understand your experiences, for instance.
+When you use a platform like BetterHelp, you can get matched with a licensed therapist according to your preferences—such as someone who has your cultural background and can understand your experiences, for instance.
 You can then meet with your provider via phone, video call, and/or in-app messaging from home or anywhere you have an internet connection.
 Research suggests that online and in-person therapy can generally offer similar benefits in most cases.

 Takeaway